Research Data Management and Sharing

 Why are DMSPs important?

-Most major grant funding agencies now require that a data management and sharing plan accompany all grant proposals, including the National Institute of Health (NIH), the National Science Foundation (NSF), and the National Endowment for Humanities (NEH) Office of Digital Humanities.
+Most major grant funding agencies now require that a data management and sharing plan accompany all grant proposals, including the National Institute of Health (NIH), the National Science Foundation (NSF), and the National Endowment for the Humanities (NEH) Office of Digital Humanities.
 An emerging number of academic journals also require openly accessible data for submitted articles.
 Even if not required, it is still a critical practice to follow to ensure your research data is preserved, accessible, and discoverable.

 Browse data sharing requirements by Federal Agency: